 - Cool on rack for 10 minutes before slicing.

 - Fridge up to 3 days - Rise dough per recipe, then leave in bowl and refrigerate up to 3 days.
 Flavour gets better with time.
 Dough will stay bubbly for a day or two, then will deflate – that’s fine.
-Shape into round and place on paper per recipe, then leave for 30 minutes to take the chill out of it, then bake per recipe.
+Shape into round and place on paper per recipe, then leave for 45 - 60 minutes to take the chill out of it, then bake per recipe.
+Cold dough won't rise as well.

 - Cooked bread - great fresh for 2 days, then after that, better warmed or toasted.
 Keep in an airtight container or ziplock bag.
 This stays more fresh than usual homemade bread, especially if you use bread flour.